cloudiees/osu-pass-performance-points/README.md

 i have no clue what i am doing
 ### TODO List:
-- reload.py
-- get all user scores after linking in link.py
-  - for this, reload, and unlink, need to figure out a cooldown system to prevent abuse
 - add maps and force people into testing
 - need to add some way to view what maps are playable and pp values
 - automagic tracking?